 LED and CFL Lights

 One example is CFL or LED lights.
-Transitioning to these more efficient bulbs may take a bit of an investment up front, but the reduction in your electric bill and their much longer lifespan will give you significant payback over time.
+Transitioning to these more efficient bulbs may take a bit of an investment upfront, but the reduction in your electric bill and their much longer lifespan will give you significant payback over time.
 A 12-watt LED bulb will last up to 25 times longer than an incandescent bulb and will use 25-80% less energy.
 The less-expensive CFLs are still a great alternative to incandescent but have a considerably shorter lifespan than LEDs.

 Control the Thermostat

-Just like your employees, put your thermostat to work during office hours and give it a rest on the evenings and weekends.
+Just like your employees, put your thermostat to work during office hours and give it a rest in the evenings and weekends.
 Programming your thermostat to run less while your business is closed will ensure you’re making effective use of your energy budget.
 There’s no reason to keep the office toasty on winter evenings or cool on summer weekends if no one is in the office.

 While the savings depend on your electricity rate and how large your building is, it can be an effective method to reduce costs without a substantial investment or adjustment.
 According to the Department of Energy, you can cut your electricity bill by 1% for every degree higher or lower (depending on the season) in an eight-hour period.

-4. Generate Your Own Energy… For Free
+4. Generate Your Own Energy with Solar

 Perhaps the most significant green investment you can make for your business is alternative energy, like solar panels and wind turbines.
 By taking control of your electricity bill, an investment in one of these systems now can have a substantial payoff in the long run - especially for businesses.